Harmon758/Project-Euler/README.md

 [^4]: Project Euler Problem (Descriptions /) Titles previously did not use title case:
       https://web.archive.org/web/20230528105433/https://projecteuler.net/archives.
       This is still reflected in the ProjectEuler+ Challenge name.
+[^5]: The ProjectEuler+ Challenge has a different name: "Number to Words"